canva-public/js2nix/docs/usage.md

 - `js2nix.overlay.<package>.src` - string or an object.
 Overrides a package source.
 It can be a local folder path, relative to the `package.json` file or an absolute path.
 Also can be an object that overrides the `fetchurl` function attributes.
 - `js2nix.overlay.<package>.doCheck` - boolean.
 Overrides the `doCheck` argument for the pacakge builder.
 It's `true` by default.
 - `js2nix.overlay.<package>.patches` - a list of strings.
 Overrides patches with the given list.
 Items in the list can be strings that represent a path to a patch file, an absolute or relative the `package.json` file.
+- `js2nix.overlay.<package>.lifeCycleScripts` - a list of strings.
+Overrides `lifeCycleScripts`, can contains scripts' names, declared in the `package.json` of the package.
+TIP: you can use patch feature to add some scripts you need there.

 ### Life-cycle scripts